 Goals of Physical Therapy

-- Get your pain under control using natural means.
+- Get your symptoms under control using natural means.

 - Restore you to your former activities of work and play.

-- Teach you how to stay healthy and out of pain.
+- Teach you how to stay healthy and prevent relapses.

 Neck Conditions We Commonly Treat